So when is the right time to go?

 People seek therapy at different points in their lives and for very different reasons.
 There is no right time for counselling as such.

 So when is the right time to go and see a counsellor?
-Well, I’m not quite sure I could actually say.
-Perhaps, the first therapeutic act lies in the decision itself.
+Well I’m not quite sure I could actually say.
+Perhaps the first truly therapeutic act lies in the decision itself.
 Maybe in exercising our right to choose why and when the time is right for us, we are deciding ourselves and in doing so making the first steps on the road to change.